uidaholib/main-web-redesign_draft/content/services/reserve/index.md

 ## General

 - ### How can I put items on reserve?
-    - Stop by the library and fill out a reserves request form, fill out the [online form](https://uidaho.co1.qualtrics.com/jfe/form/SV_d3UL6u0pxEGpZs2), or [email Reserves directly](mailto:libreserve@uidaho.edu).
+    - Stop by the library and fill out a reserves request form, fill out the [online request form](https://uidaho.co1.qualtrics.com/jfe/form/SV_d3UL6u0pxEGpZs2), or [email Reserves directly](mailto:libreserve@uidaho.edu).
+- ### Will the library buy resources for my course?
+    - The library will consider purchasing **only*** mandatory resources for courses if they are not currently owned.
+Each purchase, from physical books to electronic resources like streaming videos and eBooks, will be decided on based on cost and availability.
+Purchase requests can be made through the [online request form](https://uidaho.co1.qualtrics.com/jfe/form/SV_d3UL6u0pxEGpZs2) or by [emailing Reserves directly](mailto:libreserve@uidaho.edu).
 - ### How do I access materials from off-campus?
     - Check the [Accessing Library Resources Off-Campus](https://www.lib.uidaho.edu/services/distance.html) guide.
 - ### Can Harvard Business Review content be put on reserve?